vvasuki/english/prose/hindu/misc/svembu-child-autism.md

 All I can say is that if I am not serving the causes and people I serve now, my will to live would have left me.
 We have lived this tragic personal life.
 Now due to my uncle Ram’s falsehoods, the tragedy has added a messy legal dimension.

 I have always supported Pramila and my son and will continue to support them as long I live.
 I am confident truth and justice will prevail.

+I have endured vicious personal attacks before and I will endure this one too.

+I will continue to build institutions and capabilities in rural India, my only remaining purpose in life.
+My prayer is that someday my beloved son will join me here.
+Please pray for us🙏🏻